Qufe/qufe/README.md

 Born from the need to streamline repetitive tasks in Jupyter Lab environments, qufe addresses common pain points encountered during interactive development and data exploration work.

-**NEW in v0.4.0**: Modular architecture with optional dependencies - install only what you need!

-## Python Version Requirement

-**Important**: qufe requires **Python 3.10 or higher**.

-This requirement exists because qufe uses modern Python features for better performance and code clarity:
-- **zoneinfo module** (Python 3.9+): Standard library timezone support
-- **Structural pattern matching** (Python 3.10+): match-case statements for cleaner logic
-- **Union type operator** (Python 3.10+): `int | float` syntax for improved type hints

-We made this decision to leverage modern Python capabilities that enhance the library's functionality and maintainability.

 ## Installation

 ### Quick Start (Core Features Only)